dutchmims/Love-Food/README.md

 # UX/UI Section

-1. Site goals
+## Site Goals

+### Website Goals

+### As the website owner I want
+1. Gain as many views as possible.
+2. Gain as many customers (members) as possible.
+3. to provide as much informitave information as possible to gain peoples interest in our service.
+4. To give members something back when they introduce a friend.

+## User stories

+### As a first time visitor
+1. I want to easily understand the product and whats being offered.
+2. I want to understand the company and thier ethics.
+3. I want to know how much each product (membership) costs.
+4. I want to ask questions and learn about different options (memberships).
+5. I want to view the website on all different media devices.

+### As a returning visitor
+1. I want to navigate quickly to get what I came for.
+2. I want to be able to contact the company.
+3. I want to know what other options (memberships) are available

-2. Design thought process
+3. Design thought process
-3. Planning and wireframe design
+4. Planning and wireframe design
-4. Design choices
+5. Design choices
-5. User stories
+6. User stories
-6. Wireframes
+7. Wireframes
-7. Database structure(PP3, PP4, PP5)
+8. Database structure(PP3, PP4, PP5)
-8. Anything else you want to add that relates to UX/UI
+9. Anything else you want to add that relates to UX/UI

 # Testing Section